oestrich/blog.oestrich.org/_posts/2012-10-11-abusing-active-model-serializers-for-hal.md

 For my recent APIs I've used JSON HAL as the media type and ActiveModel::Serializers as an alternative to `#as_json`.
 It's worked out fairly well except I've had to bend backwards in order to get ActiveModel::Serializers to spit out HAL.

 Below are some common things I've had to use.
+You can check out an example [here](https://github.com/oestrich/hypermedia_rails).

 ### Disable Root
 This one is pretty easy, we just need to not have the element type be the root key.